-Compile-Time Polymorphism vs Runtime Polymorphism
+Compile-Time Polymorphism vs. Runtime Polymorphism

-Because of this, runtime polymorphism involves function forwarding.
+As you can see, runtime polymorphism involves function forwarding.

-Compile-time polymorphism (static polymorphism) uses templates, overloading, constexpr, CRTP (Curiously Recurring Template Pattern), and algebraic data types (std::variant/std::visit) to dispatch, inline, and optimize away different implementations at compile time.
-Function calls are resolved and expanded into direct calls or inlined during compilation, eliminating the cost of runtime indirection.
+Compile-time polymorphism (static polymorphism), on the other hand, uses templates, overloading, constexpr, CRTP (Curiously Recurring Template Pattern), and algebraic data types (std::variant/std::visit) to dispatch, inline, and optimize different implementations during the compilation phase.
+Function calls are determined and expanded at compile time into direct calls or inlined code, thereby eliminating the cost of runtime indirection.

-From an implementation perspective, runtime polymorphism generates one or more vtables, each object carries a vptr (consuming RAM), and every virtual function call is an indirect jump (which can hurt branch prediction).
-Compile-time polymorphism, on the other hand, typically generates multiple concrete function instances (template instantiation) that can be inlined and optimized, bringing call overhead close to that of a regular function call—or even achieving zero-overhead abstraction.
+From an implementation perspective, runtime polymorphism generates one or more vtables and requires every object to carry a vptr (consuming RAM).
+Every virtual function call is an indirect jump (which can affect branch prediction).
+Compile-time polymorphism, however, usually generates multiple concrete function instances (via template instantiation).
+These can be inlined and optimized, making the call overhead similar to a normal function call, or even achieving zero-overhead abstraction.

 Typical Code Comparison: Device Driver Interface